 I told her (and his listening ears) everything I had kept to myself all these years.
 How his abandonment affected my life.
 How his actions affected my self worth and self esteem.
 How he made me feel unlovable.
 How, even to this day, I have a hard time trusting men because I am scared they will hurt me.
 How it is hard for me to trust in the creative talent I was blessed with because I didn't feel it was deserved.
-How my mom would let me skip school on Fathers Day as a kid because I didn't want to make a craft for a father I knew didn't want me.
+How my mom would let me skip school on the Friday before Fathers Day as a kid because I didn't want to make a craft for a father I knew didn't want me.
 How it made me sick to my stomach when I would see him on TV with his arm around the one child he publicly acknowledged, glowing about how proud he was to be that persons' father.
 And I made sure to tell him that parents shouldn't pick and choose which of their children to love and it was his job to be my father but he chose not to care.

 I finished by saying that I felt sorry for him.
-Sorry for whatever happened in his life that made him incapable of loving another person unconditionally and incapable of of accepting his responsibilities.
+Sorry for whatever happened in his life that made him incapable of loving another person unconditionally and incapable of accepting his responsibilities.
 I said he should be happy that my mother raised me to be a decent, kind and caring human being and as such, I wasn't going to use any of his past secrets I uncovered against him in my film and I wasn't going to go out of my way to make him look bad.
 I am just going to tell my truth as it pertains to me.

 When I hung up, I felt numb.
 I couldn't process my feelings so I put them aside for a later date.